 With a sharp, short crop and a steadfast demeanour, Zeng hopes to continue her trademark of melding new flavours and influences from global cultures and cuisines into her cuisine, while retaining its firm foundation on traditional Sichuan culinary principles.

 Rika Maezawa’s goal is to create dishes so full of seasonality, that “if you placed them in a meadow, they would merge with its surrounding wild flowers and grasses”.
-Born into a restaurant family and enamoured with cooking from a young age, the 51 year old made her official switch into the culinary world in her mid-20s, after quitting an apparel company.
+Born into a restaurant family and enamoured with cooking from a young age, she made her official switch into the culinary world in her mid-20s, after quitting an apparel company.

 Her cuisine centres around the use of seasonal Japanese vegetables and dried foods that reflect Japan’s culinary history and knowledge, which she enhances by emphasising their umami flavours and kaori (fragrance) through the use of herbs such as shiso and kinome.